RakaSP/MedRoPax/README.md

 # Under Maintenance

-The packing guide PDF generation and admin pages are currently under maintenance and rehaul, and hence are deactivated
+The packing guide PDF generation are currently under maintenance and rehaul, and hence are deactivated